 Gavin Williamson reportedly told civil servant ‘slit your throat’

-Rishi Sunak is under fresh pressure over his decision to bring his ally back into Government.
+Rishi Sunak under fresh pressure over decision to bring his ally back into government

 Sir Gavin Williamson allegedly told a senior civil servant to “slit your throat” in what they claimed was a bullying campaign while he was defence secretary.